Kibale Forest: The Primate Capital of the World

 Chimpanzee Trekking

 The main attraction in Kibale is the opportunity to track and observe our closest living relatives, the chimpanzees.
 The park is home to a large and well-habituated population of chimpanzees, and the chances of seeing them are excellent.
 Guided treks take you deep into the forest, where you can spend an hour with a chimpanzee community, observing their complex social interactions and behaviors.
-Our safari advisors can help you book a chimpanzee trekking permit.
+Our safari operators can help you book a chimpanzee trekking permit.

 Other Primates and Wildlife